sleak-lbl/weekly-emails/items/e4s.md

 To learn more about E4S, check out the documentation at
 <https://docs.nersc.gov/applications/e4s>.
 We encourage you to experiment with
-the E4S 20.10 stack in order to help us improve subsequent e4s release.
+the E4S 20.10 stack in order to help us improve subsequent e4s releases.
 Please send in a ticket with any questions or comments.